Air Quality and Wildfires

 • PAH exposure during pregnancy is associated with low birthweight babies

-• Fine particle exposure during the 3rd trimester of pregnancy is associated with a 200% increase risk for a child with Autism
+• Fine particle exposure during the 3rd trimester of pregnancy is associated with three times the risk of having a autism

 • High levels of pollution during the first 8 weeks of pregnancy is associated with high risk for neural tube defects (i.e., spina bifida, anencephaly)